Fiscal Management

 Revised: 10/12; 12/13; 5/15

-Students who are enrolled after the beginning of the school year shall be charged a fee for consumable materials on the following schedule:
+Students who are enrolled after the beginning of the school year will be charged a fee for consumable materials on the following schedule:

 Enrolling In | Amount of Fee |